 This scenario is all too familiar in the home services industry.
 The homeowner in the above scenario is not likely to purchase from this company again.
 Most owners would agree that customer retention and loyalty has a direct impact on the growth and profitability of your home services business, but did you know:

 “A customer is four times more likely to buy from a competitor if the problem is service-related, versus price or product-related.” – Bain & Co.

 “It takes 12 positive customer experiences to make up for one negative experience.” – Parature

 There is an abundance of statistics like these that support the critical impact of the service delivery process on a buyer’s journey and the overall customer experience.
-Providing home services involves multiple customer touch points, from showroom to delivery to installation.
-Neglecting any one of these touch points, particularly if it pertains to one of those moments of truths in your service delivery process, can have a devastating effect on the customer experience and by extension your bottom line.
+Providing home services involves multiple customer touchpoints, from showroom to delivery to installation.
+Neglecting any one of these touchpoints, particularly if it pertains to one of those moments of truth in your service delivery process, can have a devastating effect on the customer experience and by extension your bottom line.